XamFormsExtended/Xfx.ConfigurationManagerLight/readme.md

 If you're looking at this repo, you probaby already have a need for App.config in your app; that being said however, here's my personal rational for needing this.

 When we deliver our app through the DevOps release pipeline, we needed a way to update config for various environments without recompiling the app.
-Basically, the old way was to use something like this (and it's damn ugly and hard to maintain)
+Basically, the old way was to use something like this... it's damn ugly, hard to maintain, and required you to recompile for every environment.

 ```
 #if _DEV_